 The relevant Sub-Fund pays a fee, known as a 'Management Fee', which covers all costs relating to possible services rendered in connection with investment management and distribution and is payable at the end of every month.
 The composition of this Management Fee is determined by the Investment Managers, insofar as applicable, the Sub-Investment Managers and the distributors concerned.
 This Management Fee is calculated based on the average of the daily net asset values of the Sub-Fund concerned during the relevant month.
-Information regarding the applicable Management Fee for each Sub-Fund is stipulated in the Special Part for the respective Sub-Fund.
+Information regarding the applicable Management Fee for each Sub-Fund is given in Schedule for the individual Sub-Funds.